niplav/site/automated.md

 ================================

-People love to talk about whether AI misalignment is even a problem, probably by one order of magnitude.
+People love to talk about whether AI misalignment is even a problem, probably too much by one order of magnitude.
 Unrelatedly, the main AI alignment plan of the major AI companies is (if they have one) to use mildly superhuman AIs to solve (parts of?) the alignment problem.
 Whether and how such plans could be made to work is underdiscussed by 1½ orders ot magnitude.
 But like with the [meta-problem of consciousness](https://en.wikipedia.org/wiki/Meta-problem_of_consciousness),